 DISCUSSION

 The NSG strain is considered an essential tool for studying both normal and abnormal immunologic conditions, understanding oncogenesis, and investigating the effects of combinatorial therapies, because the model readily engrafts various human cells.
 However, the use of the NSG mouse for these types of study is not without its challenges and limitations.
 Our data show that human-derived lymphoproliferations can arise in NSG mice transplanted with pediatric solid tumors, because these mice are so permissive to engraftment as a result of their severe immunodeficiency.
 It is apparent from our data and those of others that implantation of PDX tumors can result in several outcomes.
 Ideally, a tumor implant will become well established and grow without causing clinical illness in the host mouse, replicating important biological aspects of the human disease.
 However, a PDX tumor may fail to grow, instead resolving in conjunction with the mouse developing xenogeneic GvHD, a PTLD, or a combination of these 2 diseases.
+We observed these outcomes in 11 of 32 (34%) mice that were transplanted as part of a year-long study.

-In this report, the NSG mice implanted with various pediatric solid tumors developed lesions morphologically indicative of GvHD and destructive PTLD, due to the systemic engraftment of lymphoplasmacytic infiltrates.
-These resulted in the development of a human large B-cell lymphoma in at least 2 cases.40 Our observations in these NSG mice are similar to those reported for cases of PTLD in humans and after transplantation of adult solid tissues into NOD.Cg- PrkdcscidIl2rgtm1Sug/JicTac (NOG) and other immunocompromised mice.5,36 Therefore, it appears that NSG mice, like humans, can develop a pathologic spectrum of PTLD phenotypes comparable to lesions described in the 2016 World Health Organization (WHO) system for classifying hematopoietic neoplasms.43 However, we did not observe mice with hyperplasias or invasive T lymphomas, which may occur in the human disease setting.
+In this report, the NSG mice implanted with various pediatric solid tumors developed lesions morphologically indicative of GvHD and destructive PTLD, due to the systemic engraftment of lymphocytes and plasma cells.
+These resulted in the development of a human large B-cell lymphoma in at least 2 cases.40 Our observations in these NSG mice are similar to those reported for cases of PTLD in humans and after transplantation of adult solid tissues into NOD.Cg- PrkdcscidIl2rgtm1Sug/JicTac (NOG) and other immunocompromised mice.5,36 Therefore, it appears that NSG mice, like humans, can develop a pathologic spectrum of PTLD phenotypes comparable to lesions described in the 2016 World Health Organization (WHO) system for classifying hematopoietic neoplasms.43 However, we did not observe mice with hyperplasias or invasive T-cell lymphomas, which may occur in the human disease setting.
 Most human cases of PTLD are associated with EBV-driven B cells, although EBV-infected T cells and EBV-negative lymphoproliferations of B and T cells also occur and are also classified as PTLDs.29,43 We also observed a correlation between the expression of EBERs and the development of these lymphoproliferations in a subset of NSG mice.
 Transplant donor cells are commonly the source of the PTLDs that occur in human patients receiving solid organ transplants, while the cells associated with PTLD in the mice in this report originated from the PDX.
 The lesions in our cohort were also consistent with other reports of adult-associated xenogeneic PTLD arising in transplanted NSG and NOG mice.3,5,36